Frank Herbert's Children of Dune: Soundtrack

 The series' score, containing 36 tracks, was written by Brian Tyler in a span of one month, and is considered one of Tyler's best scores.

 The music has been reused in several theatrical trailers, including Master and Commander: The Far Side of the World, The Chronicles of Narnia: The Lion, The Witch and The Wardrobe, Cinderella Man, Kung Fu Panda, The Golden Compass, Indiana Jones and the Kingdom of the Crystal Skull, and Star Trek.

 The lyrics of the track "Inama Nushif" are sung by Azam Ali.
 According to Yaitanes, Tyler claimed that he pieced the lyrics together from excerpts of the Fremen language that appear throughout the Dune series of novels, and that the title translates as "She is Eternal".
-However, the lyrics are in fact an alteration of text published in Dune Encyclopedia (1984), a companion book not written by Herbert.
+However, the lyrics are in fact an alteration of text published in The Dune Encyclopedia (1984), a companion book not written by Herbert.